How to Cook Brown Rice Perfectly

 Basmati Brown Rice

 Basmati rice is a signature grain in Indian cuisine.
 This long-grain rice has a popcorn-like aroma and slightly nutty flavor.
 Basmati rice was once imported exclusively from India, but U.S.-grown basmati is now widely available.
-Use it as you would other long-grain rice.
+Use it as you would other long-grain rice in side dishes or plain as an accompaniment.

 Related: Healthy Brown Rice Recipes